carstingaxion/gatherpress-location-hierarchy/README.md

 * Term retrieval: Ordered by parent relationship to maintain hierarchy
 * Path building: Identifies leaf terms (deepest in hierarchy), builds paths by traversing parents
 * Level filtering: Uses array_slice on complete paths based on startLevel/endLevel
+* Accounts for allowed level range offset when filtering paths

 ### Use Cases